Nivekkb/SELF/SELF_DOCS/public/researchers/doctrine_preface.md

 ---

 *This preface was written for the SELF Design Doctrine researchers' documentation.
-It reflects the collaborative spirit and serious commitment that drives our work in AI safety and ethics.*
+It reflects the collaborative spirit and serious commitment that drives work in AI safety and ethics.*